-TRC proposes to add two dialysis stations to the existing BDC facility for a total of 11 dialysis stations upon project completion.
+The applicant proposes to add one station to SEDC-B for a total of 19 stations upon project completion.

-In Section E, page 23, the applicant describes the alternatives it considered and explains why each alternative is either more costly or less effective than the alternative proposed in this application to meet the need.
-The applicant stated that the only other alternative to developing the two stations was to maintain the status quo.
-The applicant states that its proposal is the most effective alternative because maintaining the status quo does not proactively address growth and access.
+In Section E, page 21, the applicant describes the alternatives it considered and explains why each alternative is either more costly or less effective than the alternative proposed in this application to meet the need.
+The alternatives considered were: